JordanSpencerWu/old-website/_posts/blog/2016/2016-11-27-so-you-think-you-know-javascript.md

   })(jQuery);
 {% endhighlight %}

 An important topic in JavaScript is hoisting, JavaScript is compiled and executed by the browser.
 During the compile time the left hand side `var` variable are hoisted to the closest function scope while the right hand side expression stays.
 The hoisting will assign the hoisted `var` variable the value of `undefined` until it is assigned a value.
 Function declaration are also hoisted to the closest function scope while the function expression acts like the hoisting of the `var` variable.
-JavaScript uses Static/Lexical scope which will bind values to a variable during compile time.
+Note that JavaScript uses static/lexical scope which will bind values to a variable during compile time.

-A Closure is a function that uses variables from its parent scope.
+A closure is a function that uses variables from its parent scope.
 Remember that functions creates a new scope and can be used to store variables for other functions to use, this allows us to use higher order functions.
 We are able to pass in function as arguments to a function and also return a function in JavaScript.
-The power of Closures is being able to reuse functions that have different closure scopes.
+The power of closures is being able to reuse functions that have different closure scopes.

 The example below is a common issue that appears in JavaScript and understanding the languages will help you debug your programs.